How to visit Antarctica on a Ross Sea Antarctic Expedition

 If you’ve ever dreamed of travel to Antarctica, now may be the time to make it happen.

-We’ve asked Lee to share with us a little about his expedition to the South Pole as well as an amazing Antarctica expedition deal he has for you down below!
+Now, Lee shares with us a little about his expedition to the South Pole as well as an amazing Antarctica expedition deal he has for you down below!

 What made you decide to go to the South Pole?